larpchronicles/rules/rules-topics/06_weapons.md

 All weapons must have a closed cell foam pommel that completely envelopes the pommel end of the weapon core.
 This can be pipe foam, EVA foam, a foam fishing butt cap, or similar.

-## Parrying Dagger
-Must meet safety requirements of any other weapon.
-Can only be used to block weapons, may not be used for striking/attacking an opponent.
-The tip must be red so that it can be easily identified as a parrrying dagger.

 ## Weapon Crafting Materials ##
 * Ultralight Cores of carbon fiber, kitespar tube, fiberglass tube, or wrapped graphite tube.
 Aluminum cores may only used for polearms.
 Diameter should be between .414-.610".
 * Closed Cell Foam.
 This can be pipe foam insulation and pool noodles and is used to pad the “blade" of a boffer.
 It should have a wall at least 5/8" thick.